mholtkamp/octave/Documentation/Lua/Assets/Asset.md

 # Asset

-Base class for any any assets that can be loaded into memory from file.
+Base class for any assets that can be loaded into memory from file.
 Most assets are created by importing source files in the editor (like a Texture by importing a .png file).

 Assets can only be unloaded from memory once nothing else references them.
 To unload all unreferenced assets, call AssetManager.RefSweep().
 In the future, options for incremental asset cleanup will be implemented.